kolbyn24personal/DNS_Enum/README.md

 ## Features

 - Integrates multiple subdomain discovery methods:
-  - **cert.sh** (queries crt.sh for SSL-based subdomains)
+  - Queries `crt.sh` (via the script's internal logic) for certificate-based subdomain enumeration.
-  - **waybackurls** (retrieves historical subdomains from the Wayback Machine)
+  - Uses `waybackurls` to extract potential subdomains from archived URLs.
-  - **amass** (comprehensive subdomain enumeration)
-  - **brute_subs.sh** (brute forcing subdomains)
-  - **zdns** (bulk DNS resolution checks)
-- Deduplicates subdomains at multiple steps
+  - Uses `amass` in passive mode to find subdomains.
+  - Uses `shuffledns` in brute force mode (if desired) to discover additional subdomains from a wordlist.
-- Filters out non-resolving subdomains and wildcard entries
+- Performs a final resolution check with `shuffledns` in resolver mode, filtering out wildcard DNS entries automatically.
-- Allows skipping certain enumeration steps using --no-* flags
+- Uses `dnsx` to find and list CNAME records of the final resolved subdomains.
-- Offers a final prompt to open subdomains in Firefox, run EyeWitness, or do nothing
+- Offers a final prompt to open discovered subdomains in Firefox, run Eyewitness to capture screenshots and HTTP headers, or do nothing.
 - Stores outputs in a domain-specific output directory

 ## Installation

 ### Prerequisites

-- Kali Linux (recommended) or similar Linux environment with sudo privileges
+- Kali Linux (recommended) or a similar Debian-based environment with `sudo` privileges.
-- Tools such as amass, jq, firefox-esr, git, python3-venv, golang, seclists, massdns, eyewitness
-- A valid DNS resolvers file (e.g., /usr/share/seclists/Miscellaneous/dns-resolvers.txt)
+- `golang` installed for `go install` tools.
+- `python3` (usually pre-installed on Kali).

+### Tools Installed by the `install_deps.sh` Script

+- **amass**: Subdomain enumeration tool.
+- **jq**: For JSON parsing (used in various pipelines).
+- **firefox-esr**: For opening found subdomains in browser tabs.
+- **git**: For cloning and general version control operations.
+- **python3-venv**: Python virtual environment support.
-- golang for installing waybackurls and zdns
+- **golang**: For installing Go-based tools.
+- **eyewitness**: For automated reconnaissance (screenshots, HTTP info).
+- **waybackurls**: For extracting URLs and subdomains from the Wayback Machine.
+- **zdns**: For bulk DNS resolution if needed (optional).
+- **shuffledns**: Handles DNS brute forcing and resolving final lists, filtering wildcards.
+- **dnsx**: For extracting CNAME records and additional DNS data.

-### Steps
+### Steps To Install
 (The install dependencies script should cover all of this)
 1. Clone this repository:
    **git clone https://github.com/kolbyn24personal/DNS_Enum**